pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Next step up you'll find alignment across equations.
 A common feature in print layout engines with equation support (e.g., amsmath's intertext).
 Should we enable these kinds of traditions?
 Maybe; I do think this last one is fascinating.
 Should we do it by replicating print (equation) layout traditions?
 That sounds rather ludicrous to me.

+Another problematic print tradition lies in inheritance.
+Traditionally, print equation layout will work as a reset.
+E.g., in TeX math mode will not inherit surrounding text styles or weight.
+Why?
+Well, because that would change the "meaning" because you're abusing style and weight: if you use a normal V and a bold V for two different concepts, then naturally in a bold heading you'll run into trouble.
+On the web, we see other traditions to surface; people find it very irritating if a fraction is not bold inside a heading).
+A very real problem happens if a link starts or ends with print equation layout which is suddenly no longer styled like a link (e.g., neither blue nor underlined).
+That's a real problem for users.
+But purists will insist - and they are wrong, at the expense of users.
+[Fun fact: that's why I personally prefer SVG with paths instead of characters/glyphs when reproducing print equation layout on the web.
+It's more honest to the print content and happens to avoid this problem with ease.]

+Related: of course there's an exception: when there's text mode inside math mode. tThat text mode can inherit, so that text in a piece of equation layout is, e.g., italic if the text surrounding the equation layout is italic (e.g., in a definition).
+Does this lead to confusion?
+You bet.

 ### To recap

 The problem of creating visual layout that matches print equation layout has been solved for well over a decade.
 It's somewhat ridiculous to suggest the web has a significant technology gap here that only a completely new set of markup and layout features can fix.
 Additionally, the theoretical structure of print equation layout enshrines problematic traditions that fit very badly, going against the web's grain.